-[Clear] clears the data for the current beat.
+[Clear Beat #] clears the data for the corresponding beat.

 Set Excluded Tracks: This area allows you to select tracks to be excluded from playing the MicroChords.

-Change Excluded Tracks at this bar: Enabling this allows you to select tracks that should be excluded from playing the MicroChords.
+Enabling the Change Excluded Tracks at this bar option allows you to select tracks that should be excluded from playing the MicroChords.
 Press the [Set] button to select tracks that should be excluded.
 The excluded tracks will play main chords, instead.

-[Clear Bar (Excluded Tracks)] clears any excluded-track setting for the current bar.

-[Clear All Bars (Excluded Tracks)] clears any track-excluded settings for all bars in the song.
+The [Clear Bar (Excluded Tracks)] button clears any excluded-track setting for the current bar, and the [Clear All Bars (Excluded Tracks)] clears any track-excluded settings for all bars in the song.

-Copy Chords: This area allows you to copy MicroChords and settings to other bars.

-Copy to Bar: This is the destination bar for the copy.

-Pattern Length: Set this to 1 if you want the current bar to be copied.
+Copy MicroChords Now: This area allows you to copy MicroChords and settings to other bars.
+Enter the destination bar in Copy to Bar and the total number of bars to be copied in Number of Bars.
+Set the Pattern Length option to 1 if you want the current bar to be copied.
 If you want a longer section to be copied, enter the number of bars to copied.
 For example, enter 2 to copy the current and the next bars.

-of Bars: This is the total number of bars to be copied.

-[Set to Whole Track] sets the destination to the whole song.

-[Copy MicroChords Now] will copy the MicroChords and settings in the current bar (or more bars if the Pattern Length is more than 1) and paste them to the selected bar.
+The [Set to Whole Track] button sets the destination to the whole song.
+The [Copy MicroChords] button copies the MicroChords and settings in the current bar (or more bars if the Pattern Length is more than 1) and paste them to the selected bar.

-[Clear Current Bar] clears all settings from the current bar.

-[Clear All Bars] clears all settings from all bars in the song.
+The [Clear Current Bar] button clears all settings from the current bar, and the [Clear All Bars] button clears all settings from all bars in the song.